grindjs/grindjs/docs/guides/stone.markdown

 <p>Hello, {!! name !!}.</p>
 ```

-> {note} Be very careful when echoing content that is supplied by users of your application.
+> {note} Be very careful when outputting content that is supplied by users of your application.
 Always use the escaped, double curly brace syntax to prevent XSS attacks when displaying user supplied data.

 ### Escaping Braces